molgenis/systemsgenetics/Genotype-Aligner/README.md

 * A dataset that you want to align and the type of this dataset
 * A dataset that you want to use as reference and the type of this dataset
-* The output path and type where you want to write the aliged data to
+* The output path and type where you want to write the aligned data to

 Your command will look like this:
 ```